tokenika/tokenika.github.io/reviews/qtum/index.md

 Developer [Caspal](https://www.linkedin.com/in/caspal/) was formerly employed at Baidu as a quality assurance developer, China’s most popular search engine, often described as the “Chinese Google”.
 He was also the target of accusations that Qtum faked his Rubik’s Cube record, but those claims were [debunked](https://www.smithandcrown.com/qtum-controversy-patrick-dais-exit-bitbay/).

-[Alex Dulub](https://www.linkedin.com/in/dulub/) is the CEO at[ PixelPlex Inc.](http://www.pixelplex.by/), a Belarus-based Blockchain development lab.
+[Alex Dulub](https://www.linkedin.com/in/dulub/) is the CEO at[ PixelPlex](http://www.pixelplex.by/), a Belarus-based Blockchain development lab.
 He has more than 10 years of experience working as a full-stack web developer.
 [Roman Asadchiy](https://www.linkedin.com/in/roman-asadchiy-388a5844/) is a project manager at PixelPlex with a background in business analysis.
 [Brett Fincaryk](https://www.linkedin.com/in/brett-fincaryk-35942b7a/) has more than 11 years of experience in Linux server management at [Userful](https://www.userful.com/).

 ### Competition

-Qtum competes in the increasing more competitive domain of smart-contract platforms, including Ethereum, Tezos, EOS, Lisk, Stratis etc. In terms of technology the most similar project seems to be [Rootstock](http://www.rsk.co), which also aims to add smart-contract capability to Bitcoin.
+Qtum competes in the increasingly more competitive domain of smart-contract platforms, including Ethereum, Tezos, EOS, Lisk, Stratis etc. In terms of technology the most similar project seems to be [Rootstock](http://www.rsk.co), which also aims to add smart-contract capability to Bitcoin.

 ### Official resources